 LEGAL EXCEPTIONS FOR SHARING OF INFORMATION

-It is important to understand that, according to the law, GTP may share or use information about you for the following purposes:
+It is important to understand that, according to the law, MPS may share or use information about you for the following purposes:

 - In response to lawful requests by public authorities, including to meet national security or law enforcement requirements

-- To protect the rights, property or safety of GTP, our customers or others (e.g., to protect against fraud);
+- To protect the rights, property or safety of MPS, our customers or others (e.g., to protect against fraud)

-- To comply with your request or authorization to share information; and
+- To comply with your request or authorization to share information

-You have the opportunity to choose whether to have your Personal Data used or disclosed.
-GTP provides you the means and opportunity to “Opt Out” of such usage or disclosure if:
+You have the opportunity to choose whether to have your personal data used or disclosed.
+MPS provides you the means and opportunity to opt out of such usage or disclosure if: